koopjs/koop-cli/src/template/project/README.md

 ## Configuration

 This project is configured with [config](https://www.npmjs.com/package/config).
-As a community practice, it is recommanded to namespace the configuration for plugins in order to avoid any potential key conflict.
+As a community practice, it is recommended to namespace the configuration for plugins in order to avoid any potential key conflict.

 ## Development